-Basically the union is only as strong as its members.
+GAU is only as strong as its members.
 Bigger unions make better contracts.
-In the past working conditions varied greatly per department or you had to rely on the goodwill of your professor.
-With a big union GA United can negotiate the best possible working conditions for every GA on campus.
-That means issues like a salary increase, fee waivers, improved healthcare etc. Also issues that specifically affect Internationals – guaranteeing time off for immigration issues, waiver of the SEVIS fee etc can be put on paper in a legally binding contract.
+In the past, working conditions varied greatly by department and/or GA’s had to rely on the goodwill of individual professors.
+With a large membership, GAU can negotiate the best possible working conditions for all GA’s on campus.
+We work on issues like wages and salaries, fee and tuition waivers, better healthcare, etc. We also work on issues that specifically effect international students, like a guarantee of time off for immigration issues, waiver of the SEVIS fee, etc.

-At present membership of GA United is set at $20 per month (Dues are only paid in months where you receive a paycheck).
-GA United knows that many International GA’s struggle as it is to make ends meet each month.
-There are many families living from only one income, and Internationals do not have the same access to financial aid that Americans do.
-Often difficult decisions have to be made concerning how to best spend the $1200 or so earned every month- especially with the skyrocketing increases in rent and fees!
-However the decision to spend a precious $18.10 per month on your GA United membership is a decision well made.
-As mentioned above the dues are a means to improving your working conditions, negotiating a pay increase and/or a cut in the ever increasing student fees.
-Over the years universities with strong Graduate assistant’s unions have seen stipend increases of 5-10%.
-This along with improvements in health benefits for spouses and children, fee waivers, help with childcare costs etc. The dues are so calculated to help pay for expert assistance the state union gives us during contract negotiations, cover costs associated with printing fliers, newsletters , organize social events and expenses to maintain the much valued GAUnited office.
+Remember that dues are only paid in months where you receive a paycheck.
+We know many International GA’s struggle to balance their budgets.
+GA’s with families often live from one income, and International Students do not have the same access to financial aid that US Americans do.
+However, the decision to spend precious resources on your GAU membership is a wise decision.
+Dues are a way to improve your working conditions, negotiate a pay increase and/or a cut in the rate of increasing student fees.
+Universities with strong Graduate Assistant’s unions have seen stipend increases of 5-10%, improvements in health benefits for spouses and children, fee waivers, help with childcare costs, etc. Dues are calculated to help pay for expert legal assistance during contract negotiations, printing, organizing social events, and to maintain GAU.

 Can I join GAU if I am here on a student visa?